tpvasconcelos/ridgeplot/docs/development/contributing.md

 :::{admonition} Note
 :class: danger

-Make sure you always work within this virtual environment (i.e., `$ source .venv/bin/activate`).
+Make sure you always work within this virtual environment (_e.g.,_ `$ source .venv/bin/activate`).
 We also recommend that you set up your IDE to always point to this Python interpreter.
-If you are unsure how to do this, please refer to the documentation of your specific IDE, and get comfortable with using virtual environments in Python.
+If you are unsure how to do this, please refer to the documentation of your specific IDE, and get comfortable using virtual environments in Python.
 You can thank us later! 🐍
 :::

 ## Pull Request Workflow